 - EPS - An Encapsulated Postscript file contains a limited set of the Postscript commands, to describe a single artwork.

 - PSD - The PhotoShop Document is a high level image file format containing a composition of image layers.
-It is the default format of the PhotoShop photo editor.

 - PNG - The Portable Network Graphics file format is used to store images and it is the most common image format used on the web.

 - JPEG - A JPEG file contains an image stored using a lossy compression scheme.
 It is typically used to store photographs.

 - JPEG 2000 - The new extended version of the JPEG file format with better compression options.

 - TIFF - The Tagged Image File Format is an image file format, with options to use various compression schemes and to store metadata (for example EXIF) information about the image.
 It is the most common image format used in printing and prepress, as it supports the storage of colors in CMYK mode.

 - HDR - High Dynamic Range files contain images with colors stored in high dynamic range format.
 Importing is supported by using a default tone mapping operator.

 - GIF - Graphics Interchange Format, an image file format.